ali223/share-inspire-forum/readme.md

 ShareInspire Forum is a discussion forum website.
 It is meant to provide a platform, where people can come together and inspire eash other by sharing their thoughts and feelings.
 It is a personal project that I have built to learn and practise Vue.js and Laravel.
-You can visit the website at https ://share-inspire-forum.herokuapp.com
+You can visit the website at https://share-inspire-forum.herokuapp.com

 * * *